Costessey Hall

 See all images: Gallery

-Anyone walking in the countryside who saw Costessey Hall would probably believe they had come across a fairytale castle such was its dramatic outline of turrets, chimneys and crenellations.
+Costessey Hall presented a dramatic and romantic silhouette of turrets, chimneys, and crenellations - more reminiscent of a fantastical castle than a traditional country house.
 Sadly, this vision was to fall as another victim of the extensive damage which wartime requisition often visited upon a house.